Tw1ddle/samcodes-admob/README.md

 AdMob.refreshBanner(bannerId);

 // Later...
-AdMob.showBanner(bannerId); // Shows the banner (it will only show if you have already cached a banner using refreshBanner) AdMob.hideBanner(bannerId); // Hides the banner
+AdMob.showBanner(bannerId); // Shows the banner (it will only show if the SDK has finished caching a banner after calling refreshBanner)
+AdMob.hideBanner(bannerId); // Hides the banner
 ```

 ### Notes ###

-Add ```#if (android || ios)``` conditionals around your imports and calls to this library when creating a cross platform project, as there is no included stub/fallback implementation in this haxelib.
+Use ```#if (android || ios)``` conditionals around your imports and calls to this library for cross platform projects, as there is no stub/fallback implementation included in the haxelib.

 For iOS you need to drag your ```libAdMobAds.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.
 If you need to rebuild the iOS or simulator ndlls navigate to ```/project``` and run: